Scalable Near-Field Localization Based on Partitioned Large-Scale Antenna Array: Abstract

 \section{Abstract}

-Existing near-field localization algorithms generally face a scalability issue when the number of antennas at the sensor array goes large.
-To address this issue, this paper studies a passive localization system, where an extremely large-scale antenna array (ELAA) is deployed at the base station (BS) to locate a user that transmits signals.
-The user is considered to be in the near-field (Fresnel) region of the BS array.
-We propose a novel algorithm, named array partitioning based location estimation (APLE), for scalable near-field localization.
-The APLE algorithm is developed based on the basic assumption that, by partitioning the ELAA into multiple subarrays, the user can be approximated as in the far-field region of each subarray.
-The APLE algorithm determines the user's location by exploiting the differences in the angles of arrival (AoAs) of the subarrays.
-Specifically, we establish a probability model of the received signal based on the geometric constraints of the user's location and the observed AoAs.
-Then, a message-passing algorithm, i.e., the proposed APLE algorithm, is designed for user localization.
-APLE exhibits linear computational complexity with the number of BS antennas, leading to a significant reduction in complexity compared to the existing methods.
-Besides, numerical results demonstrate that the proposed APLE algorithm outperforms the existing baselines in terms of localization accuracy.
+This paper studies a passive localization system, where an extremely large-scale antenna array (ELAA) is deployed at the base station (BS) to locate a user equipment (UE) residing in its near-field (Fresnel) region.
+We propose a novel algorithm, named array partitioning-based location estimation (APLE), for scalable near-field localization.
+The APLE algorithm is developed based on the basic assumption that, by partitioning the ELAA into multiple subarrays, the UE can be approximated as in the far-field region of each subarray.
+We establish a Bayeian inference framework based on the geometric constraints between the UE location and the angles of arrivals (AoAs) at different subarrays.
+Then, the APLE algorithm is designed based on the message-passing principle for the localization of the UE.
+APLE exhibits linear computational complexity with the number of BS antennas, leading to a significant reduction in complexity compared to existing methods.
+We further propose an enhanced APLE (E-APLE) algorithm that refines the location estimate obtained from APLE by following the maximum likelihood principle.
+The E-APLE algorithm achieves superior localization accuracy compared to APLE while maintaining a linear complexity with the number of BS antennas.
+Numerical results demonstrate that the proposed APLE and E-APLE algorithms outperform the existing baselines in terms of localization accuracy.